 With a technology curriculum presented through an online learning platform (such as Learning.com’s EasyTech program), students naturally engage in applied learning as they experience the curriculum in a digital setting.
-In addition, these programs typically offer learning experiences and exercises that provide application opportunities such as in virtual robotics, completing projects in word processing or digital presentation software, introductory game design and programming.
+In addition, these programs typically offer learning experiences and exercises that provide application opportunities such as cybersecurity, completing projects in word processing or digital presentation software, introductory game design and programming.

 Benefits of Applied Learning in Technology Curriculum

 There are several benefits to using applied learning in technology curriculum for K-12 students.
 Among these are helping to improve information retention, increasing engagement in the curriculum, helping to improve the application of real-world skills and helping to improve digital equity.